WayneXYZ/Hack20-WARX/README.md

 This is the repo for team WARX of Hack'20.

 ## Team Members
-Xiao Liang, Rishab Patted, Ansh Nagda, Wayne Zhang
+Xiao Liang, Rishabh Patted, Ansh Nagda, Wayne Zhang